How Drywall Works

 - Wood Paneling – This material has changed from the cheesy form it took at its debut.
 It’s now very simple to install and comes in nearly any wood veneer or finish you desire, though it’s still more expensive than drywall.

-- Fiberglass Reinforced Panels (FRP) – These panels are used in properties that would normally receive ceramic tile, such as kitchens, bathrooms, and pools.
+- Fiberglass Reinforced Panels (FRP) – These panels are used in properties that would normally receive ceramic tiles, such as kitchens, bathrooms, and pools.